minhduy77/math-util/README.md

 - A Java Project (using Maven) to demonstrate a Math library as in JDK
 - A Unit Test test script using JUnit Test framework and TDD, DDT technique
 - A CI script to demonstrate the Continous Integration using GitHub Actions
+- Demonstrate the source code confliction on pushing
 - and more...

 ## Screenshots